VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 The bucket should exists otherwise this function returns zeros.

-The “option” parameter may have following values:
+The "option" parameter may have following values:

 **CACHE_MAX_SIZE**: Bucket maximum size in bytes.
 By default, the bucket size is 1048576.
 If the size reaches this value, the most